 The Future of Biologics and Biosimilars

 The biosimilars industry and its regulation has grown in leaps and bounds in the last decade.
 With some of the most prescribed biologics facing patent expiration in near future, the biosimilars market is poised for added growth.
 The market competition driven by biosimilars can pose threat to the monopoly of the brand pharmaceutical industry.
 Often, the pharma giants are seen to be thwarting the biosimilars companies in the web of intellectual property rights.
 In the coming years, the regulatory authorities need to provide a more tangible framework to address some grey areas in the marketing and prescription of biosimilars.
 This, accompanied with practitioner/consumer education, new development and commercial models can set the stage for creating new blockbuster biosimilars.
+Here were the benefits of biosimilars.

 Need to consult a freelance scientist?
 Choose from 10,000+ experts on Kolabtree.